 - Have someone else drive you, if possible.

-You may also want to put together a pet first aid kit so you can treat minor injuries at home and get a head start on emergency treatment.
+You may also want to put together a pet first aid kit so you can treat minor injuries and provide initial support in an emergency until you can get professional veterinary care.

 CareCredit Credit Card Financing for Pet Emergencies

-The CareCredit credit card provides a convenient way to pay for your pet's vaccinations and other health and wellness expenses, including exams, medications and products at providers in the CareCredit network.** Apply today and continue your wellness journey by downloading the CareCredit Mobile App.
+The CareCredit credit card provides a convenient way to pay for your dog's vaccinations and other health and wellness expenses, including exams, medications and products at providers in the CareCredit network.** Continue your wellness journey by downloading the CareCredit Mobile App.
 You can find a provider on the go, manage your CareCredit account and easily access the Well U blog for more great articles, podcasts and videos.
 Use our Acceptance Locator to find a veterinarian that accepts CareCredit to help keep your pet healthy and happy for a lifetime of love.

 In addition to pet care, you can also use your CareCredit credit card for dentistry, cosmetic, vision, hearing, health systems, dermatology, pharmacy purchases, spa treatments and so much more within the CareCredit network.
 How will you invest in your health and wellness next?